ncats/RDAS/README.md

 # Introduction
-One of the target of the alert project is to load all PubMed articles related to rare diseases to a knowledge graph database - Neo4j.
-Here we use `Python` and third party `API` to parse and load all the information on-the-fly to Neo4j database.
+One of the targets of the alert project is to load all PubMed articles related to rare diseases to a knowledge graph database - Neo4j.
+Here we use `Python` and third-party `API` to parse and load all the information on-the-fly to Neo4j database.

 # Architecture